Cinema Screens Expand, Economic Predictions Shrink, Seeking Alternative Export Markets

 Indonesia-Kyrgyzstan Aim for Halal Industry Cooperation Opportunities

-• Indonesia is exploring opportunities for cooperation in developing the halal industry with Kyrgyzstan, opening new export breakthroughs to non-traditional countries.
-Based on data obtained from the Ministry of Trade, the value of trade between Indonesia and Kyrgyzstan is still relatively small.
+• Indonesia is exploring opportunities for developing halal industry cooperation with Kyrgyzstan, opening new breakthroughs for exports to non-traditional countries.
+Based on data obtained from the Ministry of Trade, the trade value between Indonesia and Kyrgyzstan is still relatively small.
 Recorded in 2024, the value was US$ 1.8 million, while from the January-August 2025 period it reached US$ 1.4 million.
-Indonesia exports 19 HS(Harmonized System) code commodities, including palm oil products and their derivatives, glycerol chemicals, cigarettes, bags, gingseng, garments, and others.
-Indonesia's exports to Kyrgyzstan are dominated by palm oil products and their derivatives which account for around 90% of total exports.
+Indonesia exports 19 HS (Harmonized System) code commodities, including palm oil and its derivatives, glycerol chemicals, cigarettes, bags, ginseng, garments, and others.
+Indonesia's exports to Kyrgyzstan are dominated by palm oil and its derivative products, which account for around 90% of total exports.

 Read more here.

-BRIN Selected Videos Indonesia Palm Oil Expo 2025 to Drive Innovation for Energy and Food Security
+Featured Video: BRIN to Hold Indonesia Palm Oil Expo 2025 to Encourage Innovation for Energy and Food Security

 BRIN Holds Indonesia Palm Oil Expo 2025: Encouraging Innovation for Energy and Food Security